bcgsc/mavis/docs/source/theory.rst

 event.
 The sequence from each read and its reverse complement are assembled into contigs using a :term:`DeBruijn graph`.
 For strand specific events, we then attempt to resolve the sequence strand of the contig.

-Breakpoints can be called by multiple different :attr:`~structural_variant.constants.CALL_METHOD`.
+Breakpoints can be called by multiple different :attr:`~mavis.constants.CALL_METHOD`.

 |